Symmetry broken states in an ensemble of globally coupled pendulums: Theoretical and numerical results for the system of three elements

 Let us consider the case $\gamma = 0.97$.
-The bifurcation diagrams of evolution of periodical motions of the system~\eqref{eq:EqPhi1} are shown on the Fig.~\ref{fig4}.
+The bifurcation diagrams of evolution of periodical motions of the system~\eqref{eq:EqPhi1} are shown in Fig.~\ref{fig4}.
 The diagram shows the dependence of synchronism characteristics $\Xi$ from magnitude of the coupling strength $K$.
-First let us describe the diagram for $\gamma = 0.97$, $\lambda = 0.4$ (Fig.~\ref{fig4}b).
+First let us describe the diagram for $\gamma = 0.97$, $\lambda = 0.2$ (Fig.~\ref{fig4}a).
 The horizontal segments $A_1$, $A_3$ correspond to the stable synchronous in-phase regime ($\Xi=0$).
 There is a region $A_2$ of the parameter $K$ values, when this regime becomes unstable.
 As shown above, in the course of the asymptotic consideration (the expression~\eqref{eq_alpha0_K12_1}), it is for the values of the coupling parameter $K$ that the parametric instability of the in-phase periodic motion develops from these intervals.

-Let us consider processes occurring in an ensemble when $K$ takes values from the $A_2$ and when $K$ escapes from it.
-As the parameter $K$ increases, the in-phase periodic motion undergoes period doubling bifurcation ($K \approx 1.35$), while from the stable $2 \pi$-periodic in $\varphi = (\varphi_1, \varphi_2, \varphi_3)^{T}$ rotation the stable (1:1:1) $4\pi$-periodic regime (branch $B_1$) and unstable $4 \pi$-periodic motion (2:1) (branch $B_4$) are generated, and $2\pi$-periodic regime loses stability.
-In addition to the two above described $4\pi$-periodic motions, there are also two unstable out-of-phase $4\pi$-periodic (1:1:1) and (2:1) rotations in $\varphi$ (branches $B_3$ and $B_6$, respectively), which are generated from an unstable $2\pi$-periodic motion as a result of a subcritical period doubling bifurcation ($K \approx 1.63$) with increasing $K$.
+Let us consider processes occurring in an ensemble when $K$ takes values from the $A_2$, and values outside it.
+As the parameter $K$ increases, the in-phase periodic motion undergoes period doubling bifurcation ($K \approx 5.764$), while from the stable $2 \pi$-periodic in $\varphi = (\varphi_1, \varphi_2, \varphi_3)^{T}$ rotation the stable (1:1:1) $4\pi$-periodic regime (branch $B_1$) and unstable $4 \pi$-periodic motion (2:1) (branch $B_4$) are generated, and $2\pi$-periodic regime loses stability.
+In addition to the two above described $4\pi$-periodic motions, there are also two unstable out-of-phase $4\pi$-periodic (1:1:1) and (2:1) rotations in $\varphi$ (branches $B_3$ and $B_6$, respectively), which are generated from an unstable $2\pi$-periodic motion as a result of a subcritical period doubling bifurcation ($K \approx 6.008$) with increasing $K$.
+Corresponding values of the parameter $K$ for which doubling bifurcation occurs calculated analytically using Eq.~\eqref{eq_alpha0_K12_1} are $K \approx 5.764$ and $K \approx 6.007$.